 You want to regain control by minimizing uncertainty as soon as possible.
 Otherwise, you'll begin obsessing over the most insignificant details in hopes it will yield some answers, which it usually won't.
-Your emotions work against you in viewing your situation objectively and will cloud your judgement when choosing the best path forward.
+Your emotions work against you in viewing your situation objectively and will cloud your judgment when choosing the best path forward.

 Many anxiety-driven people get caught up in how hopeful they should feel.
-They need to know for sure if they should cling on to any and all glimmers of hope or completely let go.
+They need to know for sure if they should cling on to any glimmers of hope or completely let go.
 The answer is that you shouldn’t feel hopeful or hopeless, doing so won’t help bring clarity to your confusion.
 You'll feel some relief from being sure of yourself, but those labels are just slapping a bandaid over the wound.
-That temporary relief will soon turn into panic the next time your ex unexpectedly throws you another mixed signal.
+That temporary relief will soon turn into a panic the next time your ex unexpectedly throws you another mixed signal.
 Accept that you can’t always know where you stand and don't focus on how much hope you should have.
-The best you can hope for is that eventually you’ll find out, even if it's not as soon as you'd like.
+The best you can hope for is that eventually, you’ll find out, even if it's not as soon as you'd like.

 In our desperate struggle for answers, sometimes we resort to fabricating or completely making them up.
 You might conclude your ex is a horrible person and you should block them on Snapchat and throw out the old photos… or that your ex still loves you, regrets ever breaking up with you, and it's only matter of time before you'll find your way back to each other.
 You may feel temporarily confident and empowered with your answer, but at a high price.
 You'll end up a lot more confused when you get overwhelming evidence you were wrong the whole time.

 Even if you think you can avoid letting your emotions cloud your thinking, you may have a hard time wrapping your head around the conflicting information.